Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: KNA S SPACETIME IN FOUR DIMENSIONS

-The exact solution of the Einstein-Maxwell field equations with $\Lambda$, which describes stationary black holes in 4-dimensional spacetime with asymptotic dS and/or AdS behavior, was found long ago by Carter \cite{is33} .
-The corresponding metric in the Boyer-Lindquist coordinates is given by
+The exact solution of the Einstein-Maxwell field equations with $\Lambda$, which describes stationary spacetimes in 4-dimensional spacetime with asymptotic dS and/or AdS behavior, was found long ago by Carter \cite{is33} .
+The corresponding metric in the Boyer-Lindquist coordinates is given by \cite{Zhang:2018ocv}

 where